The

 the towns at which the letters were put on the stage

-changed often to prevent English spies from find out.)
+changed often to prevent English spies from finding out.)
 From

 Baltimore they were hidden in a person's belongings and taken to